 - Vegetable Miso Soup

 For the Garnish

 - Gather all the ingredients.
 I recommend making this dish right before you serve.

-- Beat the egg in a bowl or measuring cup.
-Cut the green onion into thin round pieces.
+- Beat 1 large egg (50 g each w/o shell) in a bowl or measuring cup.
+Cut 1 green onion/scallion into thin, round pieces.

-- In a small bowl, mix together water and potato starch (cornstarch) to make a slurry.
-As starch tends to stay at the bottom of the bowl, you will need to mix again right before you use the slurry mixture.
+- In a small bowl, mix together 2 tsp water and 1 tsp potato starch or cornstarch to make a slurry.
+As the starch tends to sink to the bottom of the bowl, you will need to mix it again right before you use it.

-- Add soy sauce and check the flavor.
-Add more salt if necessary and bring it to a simmer on medium heat.
-When simmering, give the slurry sauce another whisk and add to the dashi.
+- Add 1 tsp soy sauce.
+Check the flavor and adjust with more salt, if needed.
+Then, bring it to a simmer on medium heat.
+When simmering, give the slurry mixture another whisk and add it to the dashi.

-- Mix quickly to distribute the slurry sauce in the dashi.
+- Stir quickly to distribute the slurry into the dashi.
 Bring it to a simmer.

-- Once simmering (small bubbles around the edges), slowly pour the beaten egg into the soup in circling motion starting from the center spiraling outward (don't pour in the same area).
-Place your cooking chopstick at the edge of the bowl/measuring cup, so the egg will drizzle down the chopstick in a thin stream.
-Let the egg sit for 20-25 seconds, and remove the saucepan from the heat to prevent overcooking.
+- Once simmering (small bubbles will appear around the edges), slowly pour a thin stream of the beaten egg into the soup in circular pattern, starting from the center and spiraling outward (don‘t pour in the same area).
+Place your cooking chopstick at the edge of the bowl/measuring cup so the egg will drizzle down the chopstick in a thin stream.
+Let the egg sit for 20–25 seconds.
+Then, remove the saucepan from the heat to prevent overcooking.

-- Serve the soup into individual bowls and garnish with green onion.
+- Serve the soup in individual bowls and garnish with green onion.
+Enjoy!